| SCSI Toolbox, LLC - SCSItoolbox Release Notes

 Setting up screening on BGS events is simply a matter of checking the BG Scan Events checkbox and entering the maximum number of events you will tolerate.
 As in all of the Test Thresholds, they will be checked after each test step is run.

+The DMM .log file will show that the BGScan Event Count threshold was checked, what the user-defined screening threshold was set to and how many events the drive reports.
+If the drive reports a number of events greater than your threshold setting then the drive will be marked as failed.
 In this example we have set the Test Thresholds tab to enable screening on BGS Events, and have set a limit of 100 BGS events to determine that a drive is bad.
+In the case of our example drive, it would be failed upon testing.

-As you select or deselect drives in the Devices window the currently select number is displayed –
+Number of drives selected displayed below device window As you select or deselect drives in the Devices window the currently select number is displayed –

 <none>

 Test Summaries.
-2 Tests Defined:
+2 Tests Defined:=================================

 TEST 1 of 2: